 Epilepsy is a disorder involving repeated seizures, or episodes of disturbed brain function that cause changes in attention and/or behavior.
 Seizures are caused by abnormal electrical excitation in the brain.
 Epileptic seizures can be related to a temporary condition such as exposure to drugs, withdrawal from certain drugs or abnormal levels of sodium or glucose in the blood.
 In these cases repeated seizures may be prevented when the underlying problems are corrected.

 The epilepsy program at NorthShore University HealthSystem (NorthShore) provides advanced knowledge and treatment options in an academic medical center setting.
 We work to develop a tailored treatment plan for every patient and offer the latest approaches including epilepsy clinical trials.

-Most importantly, our patients and their loved ones are attended by a cohesive team of experts from a variety of disciplines, which combine their best knowledge to provide comprehensive care.
+Most importantly, our patients and their loved ones are attended by a cohesive team of experts from a variety of disciplines, which combine their best knowledge to provide comprehensive care and a personalized epilepsy treatment plan.
 We aim to provide superior access, service and care coordination through teamwork, integration and collaboration.

 Comprehensive Vision of Clinical Care

 Epilepsy is a complex disease that affects each patient differently.
 Some patients may respond well to the first anti-epileptic medication they’re ever prescribed, while some may require more complex medical management or additional intervention such as surgery.

 At NorthShore Neurological Institute, we’ve designed an Epilepsy Program to assess each patient’s needs and develop the best possible treatment plan.
 We offer access to a comprehensive set of services for patients, including: